Reference 11 — Vertex roles and aggregation¶

 Redundant links are distinct explicit routes¶

-Two links to the same peer are two transport-vertices (ADR-0027), hence two routed addresses for the same remote vertex:
+Two links to the same peer are two connection vertices (ADR-0027), hence two routed addresses for the same remote vertex:

 A consumer that wants redundancy subscribes to both routes and receives both deliveries — that is the point: an await timeout on one route detects the dead link, so failover is a visible signal, not a hidden merge.
 There is no duplicate detection anywhere in the net plane, and none is needed — every arrival travels a route the consumer deliberately named.
 See reference/13.

-This is the practical realization of the earlier load-bearing claim (00-overview.md §the six load-bearing claims #4): forwarding is core.
-A consumer can hold one route now, switch to another on failover, or hold both redundantly — the vertex’s own path on its home node is unchanged throughout.
+This is the practical realization of load-bearing claim 4, forwarding is core (00-overview.md §the six load-bearing claims): a consumer can hold one route, switch to another on failover, or hold both redundantly — the vertex’s own path on its home node is unchanged throughout.

 Step 1 — Configuration¶

-A host hosts the canvas.
-Its config selects a vertex role and the transports that should carry traffic to/from it (illustrative config, TOML-like):
+One node owns the canvas.
+Its configuration selects a vertex role and the connections that should carry traffic to and from it (illustrative, TOML-shaped):

 [[vertex]]